-House Bill 753 (2025) proposes significant amendments to the Florida Statutes governing the operation and regulation of the state lottery.
-One of the key changes is the removal of the requirement for the Governor to annually set the Secretary of the Department of the Lottery's compensation.
-The bill introduces new definitions, such as "ball machine," "courier service," and "debit card," while also increasing the lottery retailer bond amount and allowing retailers to remit funds to the department instead of providing a bond.
-Additionally, it permits the use of debit cards for purchasing lottery tickets and authorizes the department to act as a courier service under specific conditions, enhancing the operational framework of the lottery.
+House Bill 753 amends various sections of the Florida Statutes to enhance the operation and regulation of the state lottery.
+A significant change is the removal of the requirement for the Governor to set the Secretary of the Department of the Lottery's compensation annually.
+The bill introduces new definitions such as "ball machine," "courier service," and "debit card," while also increasing the lottery retailer bond amount and allowing retailers to remit funds through a specified bank account.
+Additionally, it permits the use of debit cards for purchasing lottery tickets and authorizes the department to act as a courier service, establishing rules for these operations.

 Statutes affected: H 753 Filed: 20.317, 24.113, 24.119, 24.120, 24.1215, 24.124